gomezc1/gomezc1/README.md

 - Taking a max load this semester.
 - #mastersprogrambound<3
 - I worked at Uber Technologies before attending university.
-- Frontend and Web Developement is what I enjoy the most.
+- Frontend and Web Developement, Prompt Engineering is what I enjoy the most.
 - Selective c: